smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

     <description>If "true" - RC is allowed; if "false" - RC is disallowed.</description>
   </param>
   <param name="accessMode" type="RCAccessMode" mandatory="false" >
-    <description>The the remote control access mode specified by the driver via HMI.</description>
+    <description>The remote control access mode specified by the driver via HMI.</description>
   </param>
 </function>